AmrheMinott/COMP2406_Project-5/README.md

 Setup
-1. Open terminal/cmd then Navigate to file P5-BaseCode
+1. Open terminal/cmd then Navigate to file P5-BaseCode/location of downloaded files
 2. Do npm install – by doing this you should see a package-lock.json and node_modules appear